-- Afterwards, shortly pressing this function button will magnify the middle of the screen, which is helpful for focussing.
-Pressing the function button again will go back to the full image on the screen or viewfinder.
+- Afterwards, shortly pressing the FN (function button) will magnify the middle of the screen, which is helpful for focussing.
+Pressing again will go back to the full image on the screen.

-21.2.3 Focus peaking
+22.3.2 Focus peaking

-When on , focus peaking highlights the edges of in focus subject elements in red.
+Focus peaking highlights the edges of in focus subject elements in red.